 Keep your presentation to no more than 5 minutes - so practice.
-Time will be monitored - so look for hand signals, go over this time and there will be points off.
+Time will be monitored - so look for hand signals, go over (or substantially under this time) this time and there will be points off.

 At the end of the presentation - close your presentation and your SolidWorks files, do not close the SolidWorks program (which takes more than a minute to restart again).